CollaboraOnline/collabora-wordpress/README.md

   WordPress server.

 Collabora Online is an online office suite based on LibreOffice.
 It is open source, and is meant to be hosted on premise.
-Thos WordPress plugin is designed to use WordPress as the store and collaboration point to use Collabora Online.
+This WordPress plugin is designed to use WordPress as the store and collaboration point to use Collabora Online.
 It will use the user credential of your WordPress system to determine access to the documents for collaboration.